-Shoes – I suggest always bringing a warmer pair of shoes no matter what seasons you will be living in.
+Always bringing a warmer pair of shoes no matter what seasons you will be living in.
 You can wear them on the plane ride over to save space in your bags and then set them aside until they are needed

-There are only 3 kinds of people who truly need to pack their whole bathroom with them when going to Barcelona: A tourist visiting for 1 week or less, A person with specific needs and prescribed items, a major diva who only only uses the specific brands they love.
-Essentially, Barcelona is an extremely modern city which offers a wide range of hygiene & beauty products.
+There are only 2 kinds of people who truly need to pack their whole bathroom with them when travelling to Spain.
+A tourist visiting for a few weeks or a person with specific needs and prescribed items.
+Essentially, Spain is an extremely modern city which offers a wide range of hygiene & beauty products.
 Not only will you be able to find most of your favourite brands from home at the bigger shops, but you will also be introduced to some new and amazing European brands that are totally worth it.

-One of our biggest pieces of advice goes as follows: Buy yourself a power bar that matches all your plugs from back home, and buy an adaptor to use to plug in that power bar.
-This way you can charge multiple things at home at once without needing to by 5 different adaptors!
+One of our biggest pieces of advice goes as follows: Buy yourself a power bar that matches all your plugs from back home, and buy an adaptor to plug in that power bar.
+This way you can charge multiple things at home at once without needing to buy 5 different adaptors!
 That being said, it’s always a good idea to buy an extra adaptor so you’re not constantly running around looking that 1 key to all your electronics!

 If you will be gone for a long time you cannot take out all your savings and carry it around with you.
 However, it is always smart to have a couple hundred in cash taken out before you travel.
 This money can be used for emergencies and for while you are commuting.
 Remember to carry it on you at all times while commuting.